-Confined Space Accident Lawyers
+Chicago Confined Space Accident Lawyers

 Secondary Fatalities Related to Rescue of Trapped WorkersMany deaths that occur in confined spaces will involve a secondary fatality where the rescuer also dies.
 In many of these situations, the rescue was attempted to extract the worker by others not wearing PPE (personal protective equipment) or before the confined area had been tested for safety.

 What the Construction Industry Can do to Prevent Accidents in Closed Space Work AreasWhile these areas are highly susceptible to causing serious injuries or death, nearly all of these fatalities are preventable.
-Workers can be protected while performing their duties in these confined spaces by with safety rules, protocols and procedures effective at controlling the job site.
-To be effective, employers must train workers to obey written rules of how to enter, work and exit the confined area.
-Some effective rules include:
+Workers can be protected while performing their duties in these confined spaces by with safety rules, protocols, and procedures effective at controlling the job site.

 - Provide quick access to rescue equipment to every rescuer entering the confined area.

 Any individual suffering extensive injuries because of a violation of safety standards should seek legal representation through an experienced Chicago personal injury attorney who handles confined area accident cases.

 Hiring an Attorney for a Construction Accident Claim Involving a Confined Area Injury

 Confined area accidents happen to construction workers and maintenance crews who often suffer catastrophic injuries and fatalities that could have been avoided.
 Critically injured victims may require lifelong health care and compensation to pay medical bills, hospitalization expenses, loss of income, and intangible damages including pain, stress, anxiety, and suffering.